"

 Kadence C. Maier and Wesley B. Maier, PhD

 According to retribution and deterrence theories, effective punishments must align in severity with the perceived seriousness of the crime.
-Intermediate sanctions meet these criteria by offering a range of options to help ensure punishments are proportionate to the offenses committed, thereby reducing the likelihood of both over-punishment and under-punishment of individuals convicted of criminal offenses.
+Intermediate sanctions meet these criteria by providing an assortment of options to ensure punishments are proportionate to the offenses committed, thereby reducing the likelihood of both over-punishment and under-punishment of individuals convicted of criminal offenses.

-Today, judges have a variety of intermediate sanctions at their disposal to determine appropriate punishments based on the severity of the crime.
-Figure 10.2 below illustrates the sequence of intermediate sanctions, ordered by increasing severity.
+Today, judges have a host of intermediate sanctions at their disposal when assessing an appropriate punishment based on the severity of the crime.
+Figure 10.2 below illustrates the sequence of intermediate sanctions in order of increasing severity.

 A flowchart illustrating the sequence of sanctions arranged by their severity.
 The flowchart begins with the least severe sanctions at the top and progresses downwards to the most severe sanctions.
 Each sanction level is represented by a box, with lines indicating the progression from one level to the next.